What is a plot in Literature, Drama, Short story, film

 Based on Aristotle’s “theory of tragedy” a German writer, Gustav Freytag, divided drama in five different parts, which is now known as “Gustav’s Pyramid”.
 Gustav’s Pyramid consists of exposition, rising action, climax, falling action, and denouement.

-Conflict is the second part of Gustav’s Pyramid, where, the characters starts struggling with each other, it is one of the essential part of the drama or film, where audience stars to gain interest, and starts anticipating things.
+Conflict is the second part of Gustav’s Pyramid, where, the characters starts struggling with each other, it is one of the essential parts of the drama or film, where audience stars to gain interest, and starts anticipating things.

 This is the third important element in a story, which occupies the middle portion of the play.
 Here the Protagonist takes some ultimate decision, which defines their character and the outcome of the story.
 Struggle between Protagonist and Antagonist can be seen in this part, but nobody wins here.
 The uniqueness of this part is the decision taken by Protagonist, which ultimately decides his fate, a poor decision, takes protagonist to his fall in tragic play, whereas a good decision here results in his victory.